thoughtspot/thoughtspot.github.io/_admin/architecture/performance.md

 Maximum number of unique RLS rules with search data suggestions should not exceed 15K.

-## Scheduled Pinboards
+## Scheduled Liveboards

-For ideal performance of scheduled pinboards, do not exceed 50 scheduled pinboard jobs.
+For ideal performance of scheduled Liveboards, do not exceed 50 scheduled Liveboard jobs.